bschwede/linkenhancer/CONTRIBUTING.md

 Join us on the real FLOSS platform! 🎉

 ## Additional details
+### Dependencies
+This module requires shared code, which is managed in the [wt-shared-libs](https://codeberg.org/bschwede/wt-shared-libs) package.
+Just clone that repo into a folder named `wt-shared-libs` beside this module, in order to include it via `composer update`.

 ### How the POT is generated

 All user-facing strings are extracted with `xgettext` (no manual PO entries) by